-Rainy season begins June 1st and ends November 30th.
-However the months with more precipitation are narrowed to September and October.
+Rainy season begins June 1st and ends October 31st.
+However the months with more rainfall are narrowed to September and October.

 During these months it can rain all night with sunny days.
 However, when there is a tropical storm in the area it can also rain during the day.

 As these months are usually very hot, the rain is often a refreshing change to cool off the temperature.